-Change in Fund Balance - Governmental Fund \$ (24,008)

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Change in Fund Balance - Governmental Fund \$ 25,959 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives as depreciation expense.

-Capital outlay 63,354

-Depreciation expense (127,042) (63,688)

-Capital leases provides current financial resources to governmental funds, while the repayment of the capital lease consumes the current financial resources of governmental funds.
+Capital outlay Depreciation expense 225,124 (116,095) 109,029 In the statement of activites, only the gain on the sale of assets is reported., whereas in the governmental funds, the proceeds from the sale increase financial resources.
+Thus, the change in net assets differs from the change in fund balance by the cost of the assets sold (13,734) (13,734) Capital leases provide current financial resources to governmental funds, while the repayment of the capital lease consumes the current financial resources of governmental funds.
 In the Statement of Activities, neither transaction has any effect on the change in net position.

-Proceeds from capital lease -

-Payments on capital lease 10,287 10,287

-Governmental funds report pension contributions as expenditures when made.
+Proceeds from capital lease Payments on capital lease (26,520) 11,074 (15,446) Governmental funds report pension contributions as expenditures when made.
 In the Statement of Net Position, pension and OPEB contributions are reported as deferred outflows of resources because the reported net pension and OPEB liability is measured one year before the City's report date.
 Pension and OPEB expense, which is the change in net pension and OPEB liability, adjusted for changes in deferred outflows and inflows of resources related to pensions and OPEB, is reported in the Statement of Activities.
-995

-OPEB expense 395

-Pension expense (4,866) (4,471)

-Certain expenses reported in the statement of activities do not require the use of current financial resources, and therefore are not reported as expenditures in governmental funds.
+OPEB expense Pension expense (101,078) (13,583) (114,661) Certain expenses reported in the statement of activities do not require the use of current financial resources, and therefore are not reported as expenditures in governmental funds.
+Change in compensated absences (4,556) (4,556) Change in Net Position of Governmental Activities \$ (13,409)

-Amounts not refunded 4,220

-Change in compensated absences (2,678) 1,542

-Change in Net Position of Governmental Activities \$ (80,338)

-CITY OF LEWISPORT, KENTUCKY PROPRIETARY FUNDS STATEMENT OF NET POSITION June 30, 2019
+CITY OF LEWISPORT, KENTUCKY STATEMENT OF NET POSITION PROPRIETARY FUNDS June 30, 2020